-On the New York Tour, you will pass by 9 West 57th Street to the Solow Building, where Chandler Bing (Matthew Perry) worked as a… what was Chandler’s job again?
+Just across the street is the Solow Building, where Chandler Bing (Matthew Perry) worked as a… what was Chandler’s job again?
 The Solow Building charges some of the most expensive rents in Manhattan and is featured in many films, including Zoolander, where the filmmakers added a giant computer-generated “M” to represent Mugatu’s fashion headquarters.
 The building is also the namesake of the Nine West shoe store chain.

-Next, pass Saks Fifth Avenue where our favorite stylista, Rachel Green interviewed for a job, but is passed over, despite Phoebe Buffay’s (Lisa Kudrow) exclamation that the job would be “like the Mother ship is calling you home!”
-Saks Fifth Avenue flagship store is just one of Manhattan’s many upscale department stores and has been referenced in shows like Seinfeld as well.
+Not far from Chandler’s mystery job at the Solow Building, is Saks Fifth Ave where our favorite fashionista, Rachel Green (Jennifer Aniston) interviewed for a job, but was passed over.
+Joey Tribbiani (Matt LeBlanc) on the other hand lands a job here – as a perfume tester.
+The Saks Fifth Avenue flagship store is just one of Manhattan’s many upscale department stores and has been referenced in shows like Seinfeld as well.

-This fun, thriving neighborhood surrounds Washington Square Park, New York Universitiy’s campus, and has proudly developed a home for a significant number of Off-Broadway theater companies and venues.
+Washington Square Park is the heart of the neighborhood and has proudly developed into home for a significant number of off-Broadway theater companies and venues.
 The Lucille Lortel Theater, where Joey performed all his plays, is also located around the corner from the Friends building.